 “I have a secret project which adds four hours every day to the 24 hours we have.
 There’s a bit of time travel involved.” —Sundar Pichai

-Through a loophole in the time barrier, science journals tell the same tale as storybooks.
+Through a wormhole in the time barrier, science journals tell the same tales as children’s storybooks.

 “Science always uses metaphor.” —James Lovelock